Azure/azure-relay-bridge/CONFIG.md

 - `relay_name`: Name of the relay to bind the forwarder to.
 - `port_name`: Optional logical name for the port as defined by the local forwarder bound to this relay (see -L).
 - `host`: Host name or IP address to forward to.
-- `port`: TCP or UDP port number.
+- `hostport`: TCP or UDP port number.
 TCP ports are the default.
    UDP port numbers must be suffixed with `U`, e.g. `-T relay:3434U`.
 UDP forwarders can only be bound to logcial UDP ports.